brainhack-school2020/mwmaclean-BHS2020/README.md

 * Jupyter Notebook
 * Nilearn, plotly & matplotlib for data visualization
 ![](images/preproc_and_tracking_tools.png)

+#### What I learned during the summer school
+Coming soon!

+## Next steps
+Here are a few of my next planned steps:
+* Increase the number of subjects
+* Account for brain injuries
+* more coming soon!

-## Conclusion and acknowledgement
+## Conclusion
+Coming soon!

+## Acknowledgements
-Thanks to the wonderful BrainHack School for this experience as well as all the ressources provided!
+Thanks to the wonderful BrainHack Summer School 2020 for this experience as well as all the ressources provided!
-Special thanks to my instructors Noor, Benjamin and Greg!
+Special thanks to my instructors Noor, Benjamin and Greg who invested a lot of time to help with this project!

 ## References
 * Kiar, G. <gkiar.github.io>.
 (2020).
 Dipy Tracking and Connectome Generation (Version v0.4.0).
 Zenodo. http://doi.org/10.5281/zenodo.3699595